Cyb3rC3lt/DNSExfil/readme.md

 ***SERVER SIDE***

-Start the `dnsexfil.py` script passing it the domain name and decryption password to be used:
+Start the `dnsexfil.py` script passing it the domain name or subdomain and decryption password to be used:
 ```
-root@kali:~# ./dnsexfil.py -d mydomain.com -p password
+root@kali:~# ./dnsexfil.py -d subdomain.mydomain.com -p password
 ```

 ***CLIENT SIDE***